crashsystems/crashsystems.net/_posts/2012-03-06-hash_length_extension_attacks.markdown

 With this code, the server should only call initiateDownload if the user has not tampered with the filename... or so the theory goes.
 In reality, this method of creating a MAC leaves the site vulnerable to an attack where an attacker can append their own content to the end of the file parameter.

 ###Length Extension Attacks, The Simple Explanation
-Cryptographic hash functions such as MD5, SHA1, SHA2 etc are based upon a construct known as Merkle–Damgård.
-An interesting issue that this type of hash function has is that if you have a message that was concatenated with some secret, the resulting hash of the concatenated value (the MAC), and know the length of the secret, you can add your own data to the message and calculate a value that will pass the MAC check, without knowing the secret.
+Cryptographic hash functions such as MD5, SHA1, SHA2 etc are based upon a construct known as [Merkle–Damgård](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction).
+An interesting issue with this type of hash function is that if you have a message that was concatenated with some secret and the resulting hash of the concatenated value (the MAC), and you know the length of the secret, you can add your own data to the message and calculate a value that will pass the MAC check, without knowing the secret.

 Example:
 <pre class="code">message + padding + extension</pre>

 Continuing the example from above, an extension attack against the hypothetical file download MAC would look like this:

 <pre class="code hardWrap">http://example.com/download?file=report.pdf%80%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%00%A8/../../../../../../../etc/passwd&mac=ee40aa8ec0cfafb7e2ec4de20943b673968857a5</pre>

 ###Length Extensions In Depth